-Een blik achter de schermen: Hoe houden sporters als Lebron James en Courtois zich bezig in tijden van corona?
+Een blik achter de schermen: Hoe houden sporters als LeBron James en Courtois zich bezig in tijden van corona?

 Thibaut Courtois

-Onze nationale doelman neemt in de vrije tijd die hij nu heeft deel aan een Formule 1 wedstrijd.
+Onze nationale doelman neemt in de vrije tijd -die hij nu heeft- deel aan een Formule 1-wedstrijd.
 Courtois gaat niet echt plaatsnemen achter het stuur, maar doet mee aan de virtuele Grote Prijs van Australië.
 De wedstrijd wordt georganiseerd door Veloce Esports.
 Vanavond spendeert hij eerst nog wat tijd met zijn dochtertje.
 Frozen II staat op het programma.

 Looking forward to racing tomorrow with the crew 🏁🙌 #NotTheAusGP https://t.co/n1BBVHNFO7 link